pramayb/Basics/README.md

-# Dedicated to Algoritim and Problem solving practice
+# Dedicated to Algorithm and Problem solving practice
 Repository created to practice java stuff and algo's